 a Regulatory Authority makes a determination that there has been misconduct on the part of that Member or a failure of that Member to maintain systems and controls in accordance with all applicable legal and regulatory requirements and guidance, and such misconduct or failure has had a material adverse effect on the accuracy of the records of its insurance business or has a material adverse financial effect on Pool Re and, in either case, that effect is continuing at the date of notice of termination given by Pool Re.

-The termination of the membership of a Member shall (save to the extent that Pool Re and the Member have specifically agreed otherwise) not affect the liability of Pool Re under the Reinsurance Agreement between Pool Re and the Member or any Lloyd's syndicate of which the Member is the Lloyd's Managing Agent in respect of any insurances in force, or any quotations for insurance complying with any such Reinsurance Agreement that cannot be withdrawn and which are outstanding on the effective date of termination of this Agreement.
+The termination of the membership of a Member shall (save to the extent that Pool Re and the Member have specifically agreed otherwise) result in termination of all reinsurance cover provided by Pool Re to that Member (or if such Member is a Lloyd's Managing Agent, provided to the Member on behalf of the relevant Lloyd's syndicate) save that it shall not affect the liability of Pool Re under any run-off cover purchased by the Member pursuant to Article 17.6 of the Reinsurance Agreement.

-Failure by the Member or any Lloyd's syndicate to pay an amount owing to Pool Re which is less than £50 shall not give rise to a right for Pool Re to terminate the membership of a Member under clause 6.2(e).
+Failure by the Member or any Lloyd's syndicate to pay an amount owing to Pool Re which is less than £100 shall not give rise to a right for Pool Re to terminate the membership of a Member under clause 6.2.5.

 TERMINATION OF SUPPLEMENTAL DEEDS